JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 For the third dataset (lower left), the relationship is non-linear.
 Finally, for the fourth dataset (lower right) there isn't any relationship except by an outlier observation.

-Anscombe Quartet tells us that sometimes **descriptive statistics can fool us** and we should rely also in **visualizations** to analyze our data.
+Anscombe Quartet tells us that sometimes **descriptive statistics can fool us** and we should rely also on **visualizations** to analyze our data.